AMWA-TV/is-12/docs/Protocol messaging.md

 `Note`: When sending messages, each message MUST contain a `handle` numeric identifier.
 This is then used when responses are received from the device for matching the responses to the messages sent by the controller.
 The `handle` has no programmatic significance for the device.

-`Note`: All message results MUST return a response which inherits from the base `NcMethodResult` as specified in [MS-05-02](https://specs.amwa.tv/ms-05-02).
-This contains at the very least a status of type `NcMethodStatus`.
-If the method call encountered an error then the response result returned MUST inherit from `NcMethodResultError` and include an errorMessage of type `NcString`.
+`Note`: All message results MUST return a response which inherits from the base [NcMethodResult](https://specs.amwa.tv/ms-05-02/branches/v1.0-dev/docs/Framework.html#ncmethodresult).
+This contains at the very least a status of type [NcMethodStatus](https://specs.amwa.tv/ms-05-02/branches/v1.0-dev/docs/Framework.html#ncmethodstatus).
+If the method call encountered an error then the response result returned MUST inherit from [NcMethodResultError](https://specs.amwa.tv/ms-05-02/branches/v1.0-dev/docs/Framework.html#ncmethodresulterror) and include an errorMessage of type [NcString](https://specs.amwa.tv/ms-05-02/branches/v1.0-dev/docs/Framework.html#primitives).

 Data types: